Can’t Get Your Weight Loss Meds? Here’s What You Can Do!

 If you have been on your current dose for 4 weeks, and the next higher dose is available, it is preferable to step up to the higher dose instead of going back down.
 I never advise skipping ahead past the next dose you are on, however, because the side effects are much worse.

-3. Consider the Compounded Version of the Medication (Applies to Semaglutide Only)
+3. Consider the Compounded Version of the Medication

-When it became clear that there was an issue with the national supply of Semaglutide (commonly known as Ozempic & Wegovy), the FDA approved the production of Semaglutide by compounding pharmacies.
+When it became clear that there was an issue with the national supply of semaglutide (commonly known as Ozempic & Wegovy), the FDA approved the production of semaglutide by compounding pharmacies.
 A compounding pharmacy creates custom medications from base ingredients for patients.
 Rather than providing a pre-mixed formula, the compounding pharmacist begins with base drugs, combining and preparing them to fit the individual patient’s needs.

-Although it is still a little pricey, compounded Semaglutide is about a ¼ to ½ the cost of the uncovered pharmaceutical price depending on your dose, and what the prescribing physician’s office charges.
+Although it is still a little pricey, compounded semaglutide is about a ¼ to ½ the cost of the uncovered pharmaceutical price depending on your dose, and what the prescribing physician’s office charges.
 You can discuss this option with your physician, or call a compounding pharmacy and see which local physicians are writing the medication.
 With compounding pharmacies, remember that each state has different rules as to how they write and/or dispense these medications.

 What To Do If Your Coupon Runs Out Or You Lose Coverage